 To make the muffins, puree a 15-ounce can of chickpeas, including the chickpea liquid.
 The chickpea liquid, known as aquafaba, has eggwhite-like binding properties that contribute to the light, fluffy texture of these muffins.

-Divide the batter between 12 paper- or foil-lined muffin cups (in a standard size muffin pan).
-The batter will fill about 2/3 of each cup.
+- Divide batter evenly between prepared muffin cups (it will fill about 2/3 of each cup)